Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Convergence Results of GNTD Learning

-In this section, we provide a finite-time convergence analysis of GNTD method under linear, neural network, and general smooth function approximations for both population and stochastic updates.
-The detailed proof can be found in Appendices \ref{appendix:C} and \ref{appendix:D}.
+In this section, we provide a finite-time convergence analysis of stochastic GNTD learning method linear, under neural network and general smooth function approximations for Algorithm \ref{alg:GNTD}.
+The detailed proof can be found in Section \ref{sect:proof}.
+First of all, let us make some basic assumptions on the data distribution.

 \begin{assumption} The data distribution $\mu$ is the stationary distribution over the state-action pairs under the policy $\pi$. \end{assumption} We write $U\!:=\!\text{diag}(\mu)$ as an $|\mathcal{S}| |\mathcal{A}|$-dimensional diagonal matrix, whose $(s,a)$-th diagonal element is $\mu(s,a)$.
 Denote $\langle f,g\rangle_\mu\!:=\!\sum_{s,a} \mu(s,a) f(s,a)g(s,a)$, and $\left\|f\right\|_\mu^2=\langle f,f\rangle_\mu$.
 Then Assumption \ref{assumption:stationary} indicates that $T^\pi$ is a contraction w.r.t. $\|\cdot\|_\mu$ \cite{tsitsklis/asy}, that is,